MSBuild Project Files

 Publishes NuGet packages to NuGet.org using nuget.exe.

-msbuild build.proj /t:Push
+msbuild /m build.proj /t:Push

 Note: Requires NUGET_API_KEY environment variable or configured API key.